ofiscal/cities/data/README.md

 ## for 2023

-is the inflation index excluding food from the Central Bank -- which as of this commit was downloaded in March 2023.
+is the inflation index EXCLUDING FOOD from the Central Bank -- which as of this commit was downloaded in March 2023.

 # Why there are 2019 and 2023 subdirectories